wmayner/pyphi/docs/examples/xor.rst

     >>> state = (0, 0, 0)

-Existence is a top-down process; the whole is more important than its parts.
+According to IIT, existence is a holistic notion; the whole is more important than its parts.
 The first step is to confirm the existence of the whole, by finding the main complex of the network:

     >>> main_complex = pyphi.compute.main_complex(network, state)